DOMjudge/domjudge/README.md

 DOMjudge is Copyright (c) 2004 - 2020 by the DOMjudge developers and all respective contributors.
-The current DOMjudge developers are Jaap Eldering, Nicky Gerritsen, Keith Johnson, Thijs Kinkhorst and Tobias Werth; see the administrator's manual for a complete list of contributors.
+The current DOMjudge developers are Jaap Eldering, Nicky Gerritsen, Keith Johnson, Thijs Kinkhorst and Tobias Werth; see the manual for a complete list of contributors.

 DOMjudge, including its documentation, is free software; you can redistribute it and/or modify it under the terms of the GNU General